A Svelte action for intersection observer

 </div>

-I'm also tempted to create a <Observer>
+I'm also tempted to create a <Observer> component that may look something like this:

 // ⚠️ This component doesn't exists